Heart Attacks & Women: Know Your Risk, Know the Signs

 • Extreme fatigue

-Every emergency department doctor, nurse and first responder will tell you the same thing – it’s better to be safe than sorry.
+Every emergency department doctor, nurse, and first responder will tell you the same thing – it’s better to be safe than sorry.

 Reduce your risk of heart attack and heart disease